ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### logs (MB) (Default: 10 MB)
 {: #openwhisk_syslimits_logs}
-* The log limit N is in the range [0 MB..10 MB] and is set per Action.
+* The log limit N is in the range [0 MB..10 MB] and is set per action.
-* A user can change the Action log limit when an Action is created or updated.
+* A user can change the action log limit when an action is created or updated.
 * Logs that exceed the set limit are truncated, so any new log entries are ignored, and a warning is added as the last output of the activation to indicate that the activation exceeded the set log limit.

 #### memory (MB) (Default: 256 MB)
 {: #openwhisk_syslimits_memory}
-* The memory limit M is in the range from [128 MB..512 MB] and is set per Action in MB.
+* The memory limit M is in the range from [128 MB..512 MB] and is set per action in MB.
-* A user can change the memory limit when an Action is created.
+* A user can change the memory limit when an action is created.
 * A container cannot use more memory than is allocated by the limit.

 #### minuteRate (Fixed: 5000*)
 {: #openwhisk_syslimits_minuterate}
-* The rate limit N is set to 5000 and limits the number of Action invocations in 1-minute windows.
+* The rate limit N is set to 5000 and limits the number of action invocations in 1-minute windows.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.
 * This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
 Check the section [Increasing fixed limits](openwhisk_reference.html#increase_fixed_limit) for detailed instructions on how to increase this limit.

 #### openulimit (Fixed: 1024:1024)
 {: #openwhisk_syslimits_openulimit}
-* The maximum number of open files for an Action is 1024 (for both hard and soft limits).
+* The maximum number of open files for an action is 1024 (for both hard and soft limits).
 * This limit is fixed and cannot be changed.
-* When an Action is invoked, the docker run command uses the argument `--ulimit nofile=1024:1024` to set the `openulimit` value.
+* When an action is invoked, the docker run command uses the argument `--ulimit nofile=1024:1024` to set the `openulimit` value.
 * For more information, see the [docker run](https://docs.docker.com/engine/reference/commandline/run) command line reference documentation.

 #### parameters (Fixed: 1 MB)